 My first location was funded solely on personal savings and an extremely generous loan from my parents.
-I was also working a full-time fashion design job (remotely) while simultaneously working at and managing the store.
-I am funding this next space with savings from this past years’ sales, with some small business loans, and by taking advantage of my (*pats herself on the back*) nearly perfect credit score.
+I had the privilege to work a full-time fashion design job (remotely) while simultaneously working at and managing the store.
+I am funding this next space with savings from this past years’ sales, with some small business loans, and by taking advantage of credit card promos.
 Your contributions will help me pay off these loans and credit card balances faster and will provide additional cash on hand - which will allow the business to run more smoothly from day one.

 Here’s specifically where I’ll be focusing these funds:

 1.)
 EQUIPMENT!
 Did you know that those fancy Italian espresso machines you see in all your favorite coffee shops cost at least $10,000?
 Well, now you do!
 And that’s an enormous chunk of my budget, but arguably the most important!
 In addition to the espresso machine, I also need things like coffee grinders (another high ticket item), coffee brewers, a refrigerator, sinks, ice machine and a commercial dishwasher.
 Are you sweating?
 I’m sweating.

 2.)
 BUILDOUT!
 The owners of this new space are dealing with much of the cosmetic work, such as a gorgeous exterior GLOW-UP.
 The old bodega storefront is getting removed and they are installing a custom wood exterior that they developed with NYC Landmarks Preservation Commission.
 It will look very similar to how it did back in 1920.
 The owners are also installing the flooring, a bathroom, and a HVAC system.
 However, I do need to pay for the 1000sqft of flooring upgrade (hardwood) and the specific plumbing that needs to be put in place for all those aforementioned fancy appliances.
 I’ll be building the coffee bar and benches myself!
 SOS!